FIDIC Claim Management

 describe the event or circumstance

-the notice need not state time or amount claimed or contractual basis of claim
+the notice does not require to state time or amount claimed or contractual basis of claim

-notice shall comply with Cl 1.3, i.e. in writing and properly delivered
+notice shall comply with Sub-Clause 1.3, i.e. in writing and properly delivered

 There is no immediate response required from the Engineer (Employer) - but a simple acknowledgement is normal.